SeBassTian23/sebasstian23.github.io/src/text-blocks/electronics.md

-Through my work, I got introduced to the world of electronics, which doesn't mean I can now design my own PCBs, but thanks to the availability of breakout boards and beginner-friendly hardware, I finished some projects that are now used in my everyday life.
+Through my work, I got introduced to the world of electronics, which doesn't mean I can now design my own PCBs, but thanks to the availability of breakout boards and beginner-friendly hardware, I finished some projects that are now used in my everyday life including a display for weather forcast, a calendar and a weather station.

-Especially the eInk technology is fascinating since, in combination with an ESP32 to access online sources, it allows to run projects displaying current data for months at a time on a single charge
+Especially the eInk technology is fascinating since, in combination with an ESP32 to access online sources, it allows to run projects displaying current data for months at a time on a single charge.

 <a href="https://github.com/SeBassTian23/" class="btn btn-sm btn-outline-secondary external-link" target="_blank" rel="noreferrer">Projects on GitHub</a>